tudley/Gigify/ReadMe.md

 ## 🗝️ Requirements

-- IPInfo, Spotify and TicketMaster API keys
+- IPInfo, Spotify and TicketMaster API keys (Fill in the .env file with these values)
 - Flask, Flask-CORS, python-dotenv, requests

 ## 🚀 Current Functionality